 General knowledge of technology.

-Experience in elections, records management, agenda management, open meetings act, and public information act.
+Experience in elections, records management, agenda management, Open Meetings Act, and Public Information Act.

 Must be willing to work outside of normal business hours; employer (Council or City Manager) is aware and consents to time commitment (monthly meetings, officer meetings, preparation of NTMCA correspondence).